What is MQTT Used For in IOT?

 It is very simple and lightweight messaging protocol, designed for devices with limited processing power and low-bandwidth, high-latency or unreliable networks.

-The MQTT protocol ideal for Internet of things (IOT) “machine-to-machine” (M2M) devices.
+The protocol is ideal for Internet of things (IOT) “machine-to-machine” (M2M) devices.

 This is because bandwidth and battery power are at a premium, in IOT equipment designs.